YourBr0ther/pkmn-extractor/README.md

 ## Customization

-You can modify the script to handle different input/output directories by changing the `directory` and `output_dir` variables in the main execution block at the bottom of the script.
+You can modify the script to handle different input/output directories by changing the `directory` and `output_dir` variables at the bottom of the script.

 ## Contributing